Reyes Moronta: Los Angeles Dodgers

 On February 19, 2022, Moronta signed with the Diablos Rojos del México of the Mexican League.
 However, on March 12, 2022, prior to the start of the Mexican League season, Moronta signed a minor league contract with the Los Angeles Dodgers that included an invitation to spring training.
 He began the season in Triple-A with the Oklahoma City Dodgers but was added to the major league roster on April 24.

 Moronta appeared in 22 games in the majors for Los Angeles, with a 4.18 ERA before he was designated for assignment on August 20.

 Arizona Diamondbacks

 On August 22, 2022, Moronta was claimed off waivers by the Arizona Diamondbacks.
 Moronta made 17 appearances for Arizona to close out the year.
-In 14.0 innings pitched, he logged a 2-2 record and 4.50 ERA while striking out 11 and collecting two saves.
+In 14 innings pitched, he logged a 2–2 record and 4.50 ERA while striking out 11 and collecting two saves.
 He was non-tendered and became a free agent on November 18.

 Texas Rangers

 On January 25, 2023, Moronta signed a minor league contract with the Texas Rangers organization.
+Moronta struggled to a 15.88 ERA in spring training before he was released on March 24.

+Diablos Rojos del México

+On April 3, 2023, Moronta signed with the Diablos Rojos del México of the Mexican League.
+In eight appearances for México, Moronta registered a 2.35 ERA with 13 strikeouts and one save in 7 2/3 innings pitched.

+Los Angeles Angels

+On May 11, 2023, Moronta signed a minor league contract with the Los Angeles Angels organization.
+He made three scoreless appearances for the Triple-A Salt Lake Bees, striking out nine in 4.0 innings pitched.
+On May 21, Moronta's contract was selected to the active roster.
+He made two appearances for the Angels, posting a 6.75 ERA in 1⅓ innings of work.
+On May 26, Moronta was designated for assignment following the promotion of Sam Bachman.
+He cleared waivers and was sent outright to Salt Lake on May 29.
+On October 4, Moronta elected free agency.

+Bravos de León

+On May 9, 2024, Moronta signed with the Bravos de León of the Mexican League.
+In 19 appearances for the Bravos, he struggled to an 8.69 ERA with 24 strikeouts and 4 saves across 19 2/3 innings pitched.
+Moronta was released by León on July 25.

+Death

+On July 28, 2024, Moronta died in a motor vehicle collision in Villa González, Dominican Republic.
+He was 31.
+The crash occurred on an all-terrain vehicle outside of Moronta's father's house in Villa González.